SqueezeSoftware/test_files/wcDogg/README.md

 ## License

-FileSqueeze test images are provided under the [Creative Commons Deed CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
+wcDogg test images are provided under the [Creative Commons Deed CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).

-In short, you can do anything you want with these images - a link back to [FileSqueeze](https://github.com/SqueezeSoftware) is always appreciated.
+In short, you can do anything you want with these images - a link back to [wcDogg](https://github.com/wcDogg) is always appreciated.

 ## Files